AthensLab/AthensDAO/Athens0.md

 * 50% minted at launch and stored in treasury.

 * out of those 5 million that are minted, 2.5 million are then distributed to community members (decide a distribution mechanism - write an whitelist airdrop function )
-* 2.5 million are then given to investors depending on negotiations to investors.
+* 2.5 million are then given to investors depending on negotiations to investors. -We thus need to specify a mechanism to do so- Would this still be the whitelist?

 ## goals
 * incentivise and reward people
 * govern and control the DAOs
-* Avoid Plutocracy - explain the mechanism here diminishing rate of return - in principle we should use lazy consensus and quadraic voting, in the sense that the more tokens you have, then your voting stkae decreases- no single entity should have more than 20% of all available #ATH (decide a curve or the diminishing rate of return)
+* Avoid Plutocracy - explain the mechanism here diminishing rate of return - in principle we should use lazy consensus and quadratic voting, in the sense that the more tokens you have, then your voting power decreases- no single entity should have more than 20% of all available #ATH (decide a curve or the diminishing rate of return)

 ## Governance in AthensDAO